Multimodal Self-Supervised Learning for Medical Image Analysis: Experimental Results

-\paragraph{Discussion:} The results of our \textbf{multimodal} method compared to the above baselines are shown in table~\ref{tab_prostate}.
-Our proposed method outperforms both the "from scratch" and "single-modal" baselines in this task, too, supporting the advantages of pretraining the segmentation model using our multimodal approach.
+\paragraph{Discussion} The results of our \textbf{multi-modal} method compared to the above baselines are shown in table~\ref{tab_prostate}.
+Our proposed method outperforms both "from scratch" and "single-modal" baselines in this task, too, supporting the advantages of pretraining the segmentation model using our multimodal approach.
+We also compare with 2D Models Genesis (2D MG)~\cite{ssl_models_genesis}, which we outperform in this downstream task, supporting the effectiveness of our pretraining method.
 Also, our method outperforms the multitasking method JiGen~\cite{domain_adaptation_caputo}, when trained on this task too.
-We notice a more significant gap in performance between our approach and JiGen in this task, compared to the first downstream task of brain tumor segmentation.
+We observe a more significant gap in performance between our approach and JiGen in this task, compared to the first downstream task of brain tumor segmentation.
 We posit that this can be attributed to the more significant difference between the imaging modalities used in this prostate segmentation task, as opposed to those in the brain tumor segmentation task.
 The figure~\ref{fig_ql} shows this difference more clearly.
-It can be noted that the imaging modalities of the prostate dataset, i.e., T2 and ADC, are more different in appearance than those of the brain tumor dataset, i.e., T1, T2, T1ce, and Flair.
+It can be noted that the imaging modalities of the prostate dataset, are more different in appearance than those of the brain tumor dataset.
 This difference in appearance among the modalities can be explained by understanding the physics from which these MRI modalities are created.
 All of the brain MRI sequences in the BraTS dataset are variants of T1- and T2-weighted scans, they only differ in configurations of the MRI scanner.
 These different configurations cause the contrast and brightness of some brain areas to vary among these MRI sequences.
 The ADC map, on the other hand, is a measure of the magnitude of diffusion (of water molecules) within the organ tissue.
 This requires a specific type of MRI imaging called Diffusion Weighted Imaging (DWI).
-In general, highly cellular tissues or those with cellular swelling exhibit lower diffusion coefficients, e.g., a tumor, a stroke, or in our case, the prostate.
+In general, highly cellular tissues or cellular swellings exhibit lower diffusion coefficients, e.g. a tumor, a stroke, or in our case, the prostate.
+Similar to the first downstream task, our Sinkhorn-based puzzle solver outperforms the U-Net puzzle solver, confirming that the representations obtained by our solver hold more semantic information.
+Compared to 2D Rubik Cube~\cite{rubik}, similarly, we outperform this method on this downstream task.